Scouting in Maine: Camp Bomazeen

 Camp Bomazeen is located on Great Pond in North Belgrade, Maine, where Screenwriter Ernest Thompson spent his summers as a youth on its shores.
 Thus, Great Pond inspired the screenplay "On Golden Pond".
 The Camp Bomazeen property was donated in 1944 by George G. and Francis M. Averill of Waterville and the camp was opened in 1946.
 For 57 years, the camp provided a long-term Boy Scout summer camp experience, adding specialty weeks in later years (Be First Class, wilderness survival, mountain man, Indian lore, drama, photography, bike treks, backpacking, environmental science, and art among others) along with Webelos camp programs.

 In the summer of 2004, Pine Tree Council stopped using Camp Bomazeen as a Summer Camp.
 For the next 10 years, It was used as a day camp for Cub Scouts only.
 In 2014, Pine Tree Council re-opened the Camp to Boy Scouts, launching a brand new program using specialty themes.
 These themes were Maine Junior Woodsman Guide, Nechemis (the new scout program), Trades and Technology, and Bush Craft Adventure.

 Today, Bomazeen, with campsites and cabins with wood stoves, provides year-round opportunities to packs, troops, crews, and ships.
-It is a tremendous site for district camporees and the venue for Trailblazer days for new Cubs and Parents just joining Scouting.
+It is a site for district camporees and the venue for Trailblazer days for new Cubs and Parents just joining Scouting.
 Wood Badge training courses and Order of the Arrow ordeals are regularly held there.

 Pine Tree Council is currently in a fundraising campaign to develop and improve its year-round facilities.
 Kennebec Valley District uses Camp Bomazeen for summer Cub day camp.

 Camp Bomazeen is named for Chief Bomazeen (whose name translates as 'keeper of the ceremonial flames') of the Norridgewock tribe of the Wabenaki nation.